password123456/check_ssl_chain_certificate/README.md

 ### DESCRIPTION
 ```
-when we config https to application, sometimes forgot to include ssl chain certification into web server configuration.
+When we config https to application,
+sometimes forgot to include ssl chain certification into web server configuration.
 This may encounter 'CERTIFICATE_VERIFY_FAILED' message to user.
 You need to Check your ssl chain cerification configuration and fix it.
 ```